Instagram hashtags 2020

 Most people don’t know how to use hashtags on Instagram in a way that will help them reach a wider audience and help grow their following.

 For most, hashtag research entails just googling for hashtags of a particular niche, collecting the most popular ones and then pasting them in a text editor for use when they post their next piece of content.
 That’s all most people do!

-Unless your account has a following into hundreds of thousands, this is just one sure way to frustrate your growth on Instagram.
+Unless your account has a following into the hundreds of thousands, this is just one sure way to frustrate your growth on Instagram.

 I will elaborate on that.